Pvtw124/Stock-predictions/README.md

 ![image](markdown_images/method_2.2.png)

-It seems like there was not much of an improvement one method 1.
+It seems like there was not much of an improvement on method 1.
 It still outputs an offset version of the actual prices, meaning it's not really making predictions.

 ### Conclusion
 None of the models I created were effective.
 I think I tried too many different approaches, without diving in to one of them far enough to produce good results.
 It was still a good experience however and taught me a lot about time series data analysis with python.